ShaleshK/sqlalchemy-challenge/README.md

-# I want to find temperatures and precipitation in Hawaii for a given week between the last year of the sample,
-# starting in August 23, 2016 and ending August 23, 2017.
-The data exists in sqlite:///Resources/hawaii.sqlite
-# and starts in September 2009 at 9 different observation stations around Hawaii.
+#### I want to find temperatures and precipitation in Hawaii for a given week between the last year of the sample,starting in August 23, 2016 and ending August 23, 2017.
+The data exists in sqlite:///Resources/hawaii.sqlite and starts in September 2009 at 9 different observation stations around Hawaii.

-# find the last date in the sample and filter out precipitation in the last year of the sample
+#### find the last date in the sample and filter out precipitation in the last year of the sample
 ```python
 from matplotlib.dates import DateFormatter
 import matplotlib.dates as mdates